Loan Programs

 Direct Parent Loans

 Direct Parent (PLUS) Loans are low-interest loans available to parents of dependent students.
 Interest is charged during all periods.
-Parents must pass a credit check.
-A credit approval will be processed by the Dept. of Education.
-The student must be enrolled at least half time.
-The parent may borrow up to the Cost of Attendance less all other financial aid.
+Parents must pass a credit check processed by the Dept. of Education.
+The student must be enrolled at least half time (6 credit hours).
+The parent may borrow up to the Cost of Attendance less all other financial aid not to exceed $20,000/year per each student.
 The interest rate is determined each year by the Dept. of Education.
-Contact the Financial Aid Office for the most current interest rate.
-Repayment begins within 60 days after the second disbursement of the PLUS.
+Current interest rates can be found here: https://studentaid.gov/plus-app/ Repayment may begin within 60 days after the second disbursement of the PLUS.

-Amt BorrowedLess6% Fees=Approx. Net for both SemestersApprox.
+Amt BorrowedLess4.228% Fees=Approx. Net for both SemestersApprox.
 Net for one Semester

 Federal Direct Parent (Plus) Loan Confirmation Process